There are many reasons why managers fear the remote working future. In this blog post, we will outline the top 5 reasons why.

 Some employees might feel isolated and lonely when working remotely.
 It can lead to feeling unmotivated and unproductive.

-There are several reasons that explain why time tracking is important.
+Several reasons explain why time tracking is important.

 A good manager can use this information to identify areas where team members might be wasting time.
 It also helps managers see which employees are consistently meeting their deadlines and goals.